Driving enhanced quantum sensing in partially accessible many-body systems

-\emph{Steady state sensing.--} In order to enhance the sensing capability with $\rho_L(t)$, we propose to apply a periodic drive as given in Eq.~(\ref{eq:model}).
-The dynamics of a block of the system tend to thermalize under the periodic drive.
-In non-integrable systems the steady-state will be an infinite temperature state and carry no information about the details of the parameters of the Hamiltonian~\cite{Rigol_2019}.
-However, in integrable models, such as the one in Eq.~(\ref{eq:model}), the steady-state does \emph{not} thermalize to the infinite temperature due to local conserved quantities and thus carries wealth of information about the parameters of the system~\cite{Pd_steady_state1}.
-In order to see the sensing capability of the steady-state of a block, in Figs.~\ref{fig:fig2}(a)-(b) we plot $F_Q(n\tau)$ as a function of time $t=n\tau$ for a subsystem of size $L=2$ and $L=4$, respectively.
-As the figure shows, the QFI reaches an equilibrium after a short transition time.
-Equilibration of the probe state is of multifold importance: (i) the imprinted information of $h_0$ in the density matrix may enhance the sensitivity; and (ii) the emergent steady state remains almost fixed in time which simplifies the measurement.
+\emph{Steady-state sensing.--} To enhance the sensing capability with $\rho_L(t)$, we propose to apply a periodic drive as given in Eq.~(\ref{eq:model}).
+The resulting dynamics tend to thermalize the quantum state of the block.
+In non-integrable systems, while the global quantum state can still be used for quantum sensing~\cite{ref1,ref2}, the subsystems equilibrate to an infinite temperature state, and carry no information about the Hamiltonian~\cite{Rigol_2019}.
+In integrable models, as in Eq.~(\ref{eq:model}), the steady-state does \emph{not} thermalize to the infinite temperature due to local conserved quantities, and thus, carries a wealth of information about the parameters of the system~\cite{Pd_steady_state1}.
+To find the sensing capability of the steady-state of a block of $L=4$, in Figs.~\ref{fig:fig2}(a)-(b) we plot $F_Q(n\tau)$ as a function of time $t{=}n\tau$ for $\omega{=}1,4$, respectively.
+The QFI reaches an equilibrium after a short transition time.
+Equilibration of the probe state is of multifold importance: (i) the imprinted information of $h_0$ in the density matrix may enhance the sensitivity and (ii) the emergent steady-state remains almost fixed in time which simplifies the measurement.

-To see the sensing capability of the steady state for a choice of $h_1=1.5$ and $\omega=4$, we compute the steady state QFI.
-In Figs.~\ref{fig:fig3}(a)-(b), we plot $F_Q^{ss}$ as a function of $\gamma$ and $h_0$ for $L=2$ and $L=4$, respectively.
-The $F^{ss}_{Q}$ shows similar behavior, except around $\gamma=0$, as $F^{gs}_{Q}$ (in Figs.~\ref{fig:fig1}(a)-(b)), although it gives significantly higher values.
-In Figs.~\ref{fig:fig3}(c)-(d), we plot the $F^{ss}_{Q}$ for a lower frequency ($\omega=2$) while keeping $h_1=1.5$ fixed.
-Interestingly the $F^{ss}_{Q}$ becomes non-zero along the line $h_0=0$, whereas it is zero for $\omega=4$.
-In other words, there are additional peaks appearing in the $F^{ss}_{Q}$ which are absent in higher frequencies as well as the ground state case.
-This remarkable observation shows that by properly driving the system one may get extra peaks in the QFI even away from the ground state criticality and thus achieve quantum enhanced sensing over a wider range. \\
+To see the sensing capability of the steady-state for a choice of $h_1{=}1.5$ and $L=4$, we compute the steady-state QFI, denoted as $F^{ss}_{Q}$.
+In Fig.~\ref{fig:fig2}(c), we plot $F_Q^{ss}$ as a function of $\gamma$ and $h_0$ for $\omega{=}4$.
+The $F^{ss}_{Q}$ shows similar behavior as $F^{gs}_{Q}$ in Figs.~\ref{fig:fig1}(a)-(b), except around $\gamma{=}0$ (the behavior of $F^{ss}_{Q}$ as a function of $\gamma$ is discussed in the SM).
+In Fig.~\ref{fig:fig2}(d), we plot the $F^{ss}_{Q}$ for a lower frequency ($\omega{=}2$).
+Interestingly the $F^{ss}_{Q}$ becomes non-zero along the line $h_0{=}0$, whereas it is zero for $\omega{=}4$.
+Thus, by properly driving the system, extra peaks appear in the QFI even away from the ground state criticality and thus achieve quantum-enhanced sensing over a wider range.